jruydemir/recipes/dumplings/shiu_mai.md

 * [ ] 4 Green Onions, finely chopped
 * [ ] 1 teaspoon Ginger, grated
 * [ ] 1 Egg
-* [ ] 1 tsp Sesame Oil, toasted
+* [ ] 1 1/2 tsp Sesame Oil, toasted
-* [ ] 1 tsp Shaoxing Wine (or dry sherry)
+* [ ] 1 1/2 tsp Shaoxing Wine (or dry sherry)
 * [ ] 1 tsp Salt
+* [ ] 1/2 tsp MSG
 * [ ] 2 tsp.
 Cornstarch
 * [ ] 1/8 tsp White Pepper, ground

 Preparation
 ===========
 1. Soak the dried mushrooms in warm water for 30 minutes.
 Mince, or process.
-2. In bowl, mix all ingredients except wonton wrappers.
+2. In bowl, add all ingredients except wonton wrappers.
+Stir with chopsticks in one direction until very sticky.
 Cover and rest in fridge for 30 minutes.
 3. Place wonton in palm of non-dominant hand.
 Scoop about about 1 1/2 tbsp of filling in middle of wonton.
 Tightly wrap wonton around sides of mixture.
 Give a few taps to flatten bottom.
 Repeat.
-4. Steam for 13 minutes.
+4. Steam for 8 minutes (13 if frozen).
 Serve immediately.

 Notes
 =====